Logo for Computational Physics

 24.9436 2.315

-Download this file into the directory where you have stored your data file.
-Then open a console or shell window and type the following:
+Download this file into an appropriate directory, then open a console or shell window and type the following:

 tar -zxf tlg_dfft_download.tgz